dhoyle/splicedocs-jekyll/pages/BestPractices/DBIngest.md

                     null, null, -1, '/BAD', true, null);

-Specify Row Boundary Splits
+#### Specifying Row Boundary Splits
 If you are comfortable with how HBase and HFiles work, and you're very familiar with how the data you're ingesting can be split into (approximately) evenly-sized regions, you can apply more finely-grained pre-split specifications, as follows[b]:
 1. Create a CSV file that defines the row boundaries.
 2. Call the SYSCS_SPLIT_TABLE_OR_INDEX_AT_POINTS procedure to split the dataset into HFiles.
 3. Call the BULK_HFILE_IMPORT to import the HFiles into your database.

-Using the Native Spark DataSource
+## Ingesting with the Native Spark DataSource  {#sparkadapter}

-Using External Tables

-Using Streaming
+The *Splice Machine Native Spark DataSource* allows you to directly insert data into your database from a Spark DataFrame, which provides great performance by eliminating the need to serialize and deserialize the data.

+## Ingesting Streaming Data  {#streaming}

+## Ingesting Data With an External Table  {#externaltable}

-Documentation Links:
+## Documentation Links:

 Our Importing Data Tutorial provides details about and examples of using the available methods for ingesting data.

 And our SQL Reference Manual contains reference pages for each of the system procedures discussed in this article:
 * SYSCS_UTIL.IMPORT_DATA
 * SYSCS_UTIL.UPSERT_DATA_FROM_FILE